-Learning basic morphosyntax in languages with case marking: Polish and Finnish
+Learning basic morphosyntax in languages with case marking: Polish, Finnish and Estonian

 The first strand of the project will use corpus analysis to assess whether children learning these languages rely less on lexical templates, e.g. I’m [ACTION]ing it, than do learners of languages with relatively fixed word order, such as English (Stoll et al, 2009).

 The second strand will use forced-choice pointing and elicited production to investigate developmental changes in the abstractness of children’s knowledge of case-marking.
 For example, we expect that learners’ earliest knowledge will be tied to case-marked pronoun forms (e.g., He vs Him), and only later broaden out to encompass all nominative and accusative case markers.

 The third strand will use computational modelling to simulate the developing abstractness of children’s use of case marking and word order cues in the two languages.

 Start Date: March 2015

 Duration: 3 years